WilliamBerlin76/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React JS allows for javaScript, HTML like formating, and CSS like styling all in one file, which can make it easier to keep track of everything.

 - [ ] What does it mean to _think_ in react?

+Thinking about the application you are building as a whole while developing the website

 - [ ] Describe state.

+state is the form an item is taking at any given moment on a website

 - [ ] Describe props.

+props are all of the characteristics of an item getting passed through a component

 - [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?

+Side effects are things that occur outside of the direct react code, like using axios.get to call a website. a react component can sync effects by altering the effect in a way to include a piece of your react code, so that when the state of the react code changes, so does the effect.
 ## Project Set Up

 Follow these steps to set up and work on your project: